Onboarding Vs Orientation: The Difference You Need to Know

-Welcoming a new employee is all about planning it the right way and thinking from your employee’s point of view.
+When a new employee joins, welcoming them in a proper way is very much crucial.
 It is an important step because it becomes overwhelming for the new employees on their first day at work.
-They might feel stressed and confused as they will have no idea about where they need to start their work or who to approach.
+They might feel stressed and confused as they will have limited idea about where they need to start their work or who to approach.
 To avoid such a situation, an HR manager needs to make them feel comfortable in the workplace.

 You might be thinking, aren’t these the same?
 Well, almost nearly similar.
 In fact, both these processes have their own significant role in an organization.